kschuler/guide/guidelines/making-stimuli.md

 Be sure that you move ONLY the audio files (`TRACKS`) to other volumes.  **DO NOT modify or deleted the `EDL` file. ** The Marantz will be unable to recognize recorded tracks if the `EDL` file is missing or damaged.

-At the close of your session, make sure that the MPGLANG1 folder is empty of your recorded tracks.
-        This ensures that the CF card will have enough space for other lab members recording sessions.
+At the close of your session, make sure that the `MPGLANG1` folder is empty of your recorded tracks.
+This ensures that the CF card will have enough space for other lab members to record.
-        Otherwise, the next user will have to listen to your recordings to decipher when hers begin.

 ### How to edit sounds